BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 ### SHATTER

 **DURATION: INSTANT**

-*The caster mutters terrible words of power and, as they do so, the equipment carried by their foes shatters or crumbles apart, leaving them unarmed.*

 This power targets one enemy model within range.
 Pick a single piece of wargear on the target model.
 The selected item is immediately destroyed and cannot be used for the remainder of the game.
 All special rules associated with the selected item are lost.